-What Do Insurance Sales Agent Do?
+What is an Insurance Sales Agent?

-Occupation Description Sell life, property, casualty, health, automotive, or other types of insurance.
+Insurance Sales Agent Definition Sell life, property, casualty, health, automotive, or other types of insurance.
 May refer clients to independent brokers, work as an independent broker, or be employed by an insurance company.

 List of Insurance Sales Agent Job Duties

 - Attend meetings, seminars, and programs to learn about new products and services, learn new skills, and receive technical assistance in developing new accounts.

 - Plan and oversee incorporation of insurance program into bookkeeping system of company.

 - Customize insurance programs to suit individual customers, often covering a variety of risks.

 - Explain necessary bookkeeping requirements for customer to implement and provide group insurance program.